cuongtora1996/AnchorViewPagerBottomSheet/README.md

 # AnchorViewPagerBottomSheet
-NO WORK HERE.
+**NO WORK HERE**.
 I just combine 2 lib into 1.
 This lib is about BottomSheetBehaviour which can Anchor in 1 point and use mutiple ViewPager.
 The easy example is that I want a BottomSheetBehaviour like GoogleMap BottomSheet.
 I put 2 link lib in the end.
 # How to use
 Add it in your root build.gradle at the end of repositories:
 ```